 The shops of St. Andrews offer a diverse selection of goods from local woolens and hand-knits to specially selected gifts from the Maritimes and beyond.
 Visit the numerous studios and galleries for outstanding arts and crafts in a variety of media including pottery, floorcloths, hand-blown glass and painting.

 Sunbury Shores Arts & Nature Centre is the oldest centre of its kind in Canada.
 Throughout the year, the centre offers a variety of courses and workshops in fine art, craft and nature studies.
 From painting, printmaking and pottery to jewelry making and stained glass, there is something for every age, interest and ability.
 Huntsman Oceansciences has teaching and aquaculture research laboratories as well as an aquarium for the public to enjoy.
-Meanwhile, artist Chinkok Tan offers summer painting workshops and the St. Andrews Arts Council regularly present an array of performing arts classes for all ages.
+Meanwhile, the St. Andrews Arts Council regularly present an array of performing arts classes for all ages.

 From family style, to fine dining, there is a restaurant in St. Andrews to suit your taste.